AMERICAN DIABETES ASSOCIATION OF NEBRASKA

-- 15 Alert Day kits distributed to hospital systems throughout Nebraska in 2017; 10 e-toolkits downloaded.
+- 15 Alert Day kits were distributed to hospital systems throughout Nebraska in 2017; 10 were e-toolkits downloaded.

 - 1,150 people were enrolled in the Living with Type 2 Diabetes program in 2016.

-- In 2017, five schools were assisted to help educate staff about caring for a child with T1D and 16 families assisted to help navigate the rights of their child regarding diabetes care in a school setting through the "Safe at School" program.
+- In 2017, five schools were given assistance to help educate staff about caring for a child with T1D, and 16 families were given assistance to help navigate their child's rights regarding diabetes care in a school setting through the "Safe at School" program.

 402-571-1101 | web site